Equity, Diversity & Inclusion

 Taking an in-depth look, this course explores women’s lives in today’s world across categories of class, race, ethnicity, sexuality, disability, and age.
 Students also discuss such topics as gender, body politics, violence against women, poverty, religion, and power as they relate to women.
 Special attention is given to social activism and emerging policies here in the U.S. and elsewhere.

-WMST 326: Modern European Women’s History
+WMST 326: Gender and Sexuality in Modern European History

 This course explores major themes and developments in the social and cultural history of European women from the 1700s to the present, including changing gender roles, attitudes toward sexuality, reproduction, and the family.
 In particular, the course examines women’s struggle to define themselves and their roles in society and their impact on the social identities of men.